gtalarico/pipenv-pipes/docs/usage.rst

       Project Dir: 	 ~/dev/project2

-The presence of an asterisk (``*``) on the environment list indicates the Virtual Environment already has a project directory associated.
+The presence of an asterisk (``*``) on the environment list indicates if the virtual environment already has a project directory associated.

 The `lack` of a ``*`` indicates the Environment has not yet been associated with a project directory.
 If you try switching into an